robin-raq/forecast-finder/README.md

 - Allow users to favorite locations and display those locations in a list.
 - Allow users to click on a location from that list to load it's forecast.
 - Include iconography for improved styling.
+- Add search form validation and error notification for user.